hexawyz/Exo/Razer DeathAdder V2 Pro.md

 This really could be the handshake command.
 It is sent by the Razer Synapse Installer, and always sent when a device is detected by Synapse Service.
 It will return an error if the device is not connected to the dongle.
 (But then how does all that work when there are two devices ???)
 It seems the service retries that one **many** times until it works, and it reads the (`04`) response up to 5 times per try.
-The five read retries are probably not necessary, as it seems the devices will always repond to the last command.
+The five read retries are probably not necessary, as it seems the devices will always respond to the last command.
 That is also probably why no-op replies usually includes the whole request.
 (So that services can determine if they are reading the proper reply)

 SET => 00 08 000000 160082 00000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000009400